A version of this story was originally published on June 16, 2021. It has been updated.

 He found that even a half hour of play affected the activity of many different genes and activated the outer part of the rats’ brains known as the neocortex, the area of the brain used in higher functions such as thinking, language and spatial reasoning.
 We don’t know for sure that this happens in humans, but some researchers believe that it likely does.

 Related: It’s OK for your child to play alone

 3. It teaches children to have positive interactions with others

 It used to be thought that animal play was simply practice so that they could become more effective hunters.
 However, Dr. Panksepp’s study of play in rats led him to the conclusion that play serves an entirely different function: teaching young animals how to interact with others in positive ways.
 He believed that play helps build pro-social brains.

 4. Children who play are often better students

 The social skills acquired through play may help children become better students.
 Research has found that the best predictor of academic performance in the eighth grade was a child’s social skills in the third grade.
 Dr. Pellis notes that “countries where they actually have more recess tend to have higher academic performance than countries where recess is less.”

 We all worry that our kids are getting too little physical activity as they spend large chunks of their time glued to their electronic devices with only their thumbs getting any exercise.
 Unstructured play, whether running around in the yard, climbing trees or playing on commercial play structures in schools or public parks, means moving the whole body around.

-It is tempting in today's busy world for parents and kids to fill every minute of their day with structured activities—ranging from Spanish classes before school to soccer and basketball practice after and a full range of special classes and camps on the weekends and summer vacation.
-We don't remember to carve out time for unstructured play, time for kids to get together with absolutely nothing planned and no particular goals in mind except having fun.
+It is tempting in today’s busy world for parents and kids to fill every minute of their day with structured activities—ranging from Spanish classes before school to soccer and basketball practice after and a full range of special classes and camps on the weekends and summer vacation.
+But it’s important to remember to carve out time for unstructured play; time for kids to get together with absolutely nothing planned and no particular goals in mind—except having fun.